PragmaGOTech/magento-integration/src/PragmaPayCalculator/README.md

 ---

-### 2. PragmaGo Calculator (Cart)
+### 2. PragmaGO Calculator (Cart)

 **Description:**
-Displays the PragmaGo calculator on the cart page using the total cart value.
+Displays the PragmaGO calculator on the cart page using the total cart value.

 **Settings:**
 - **Template:** Defines the template used for rendering the widget.
 The default template is `cart_calculator.phtml`.